Start here ...

 So, how can I do well in this class?

-First off, be engaged.
+First off, engage.
 Read the assigned blogs a day or two before class.
-Join the comment strings, both to add your perspective and respond to your classmates.
-And bring those insights to class.
+Respond to the blog prompt the night before class, at the latest.
+And be prepared to share your insights during class.

-Secondly, put in the time.
-You could treat this course like it was a part-time job.
+Second, put in the time.
+Ideally, you could treat this course like it was a part-time job.
+There simply is no way to cram in this class.
 Work at it for several hours every week.
 Engage with your team on the group project and contribute.
-Don't wait until the last minute to read the blogs or complete the assignments.
-Constantly be adding details to your backgrounder, and summarize those details as you draft your final blog.
+Constantly be adding details to your background worksheets, and summarize those details as you draft your final brief.

 Third, take advantage of what this class offers you.
-At this point in your academic career, you may be getting tired of reading chapters, taking quizzes, cramming for tests, and writing seemingly endless papers.
-You may be wondering whether you are ready for the working world.
+At this point in your academic career, you may be wondering whether you are ready for the working world.
 This class is designed to provide you with transportable skills -- time management, project management, analysis, presentation and writing -- to help you prepare to launch a career in whatever field you choose.

-We will cover all of this during our first class.
-Here's our first chance to engage:
+We will cover all of this during class on Monday.
+And here's our first chance to engage:

 In the comments block below, briefly introduce yourself to the class.